huertanix/pi2pi/README.md

 License
 =======

 Unless otherwise noted, this software is distributed under the GPL v3 License.
-See LICENSE.txt for further details.
+See LICENSE for further details.